TownesZhou/InGram/README.md

 Use Weights & Biases for logging.

-See `train.py` for modification details and `utils.py` for additional utility functions.
+See `train.py` and `test.py` for modification details and `utils.py` for additional utility functions.

 ## Modify checkpoint saving directory